This is not an objective piece of writing.

-For the sake of clarity this is what you should know about what I think:
+This is what you should know about what I think about crime-punishment:

 - With very few exceptions those people deserve that chance.

 - Many parts of our justice system need wholesale reform.
 The challenge for people like me is how to make a meaningful contribution among the chaos and contradictions – and that’s a work in progress for most of us, I suspect.

 It was supposed to be easier this time around. (see earlier blog Putting The Band Back Together)